szepeviktor/debian-server-tools/webserver/CloudFlare.md

 ### Security

-@TODO Restrict access
+Restrict access

-- in Apache `Require ip`
+- In Apache `RemoteIPTrustedProxyList`
-- in Linux firewall on port 80,443
+- In Linux firewall on port 80 and 443 using an ipset

-SSL encryption toward Cloudflare edges.
+SSL encryption toward CloudFlare edges

 [Origin CA](https://blog.cloudflare.com/cloudflare-ca-encryption-origin/#3clicommandlineinterfacelinuxonly)